alextanhongpin/how-to-explain/README.md

 # How to Explain
 Explaining programming concepts in laymen terms.

 ## Big Data
 Big data is a term for data sets that are so large or complex that traditional data processing application software is inadequate to deal with them

+## Cap Theorem

+In theoretical computer science, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that it is impossible for a distributed computer system to simultaneously provide more than two out of three of the following guarantees: Consistency.
+Availability.
+Partition tolerance.

 ## Elm
 A functional language that compiles to JavaScript